 “He’s a great friend and an awesome guy and an even better coach.”

-It was almost a double medal celebration for Australia today, as Mitch Gourley set a smart Super G time to finish in third place heading into the Slalom section of the men’s standing class Super Combined.
+It was almost a double medal celebration for Australia today, as Mitchell Gourley set a smart super-G time to finish in third place heading into the slalom section of the men’s super combined Standing.
 But a shift in courses to different snow on the Jeongseon Alpine Centre hill threw him a little.

-He ended up 5th behind gold medallist Aleksei Bugaev, who won this event in Sochi four years ago for Russia, but is competing for the NPA (Neautral Paralympic Athletes) in PyeongChang.
+He ended up fifth behind gold medallist Aleksei Bugaev, who won this event in Sochi four years ago for Russia, but is competing for the NPA (Neutral Paralympic Athletes) in PyeongChang.

-Gourley was also 5th in Sochi in Super Combined and is the current world champion in his class, winning at Tarvisio, Italy, in 2017.
+Gourley was also fifth in the super combined at the Sochi 2014 Paralympic Games, and is the current world champion in his class, winning in Tarvisio, Italy, in 2017.

 “I didn’t put myself in a position to win that race and that’s what hurts the most.
-I can take some good things out of this morning and move into tomorrow (Giant Slalom).
+I can take some good things out of this morning and move into tomorrow.

 “I let it get the better of me a little bit and it is what it is.
 I’m here to put down turns I’m proud of.”

-Just like the Super G event two days ago, it was a 50% pass rate for the six Australian Para-alpine skiers today.
+Just like the super-G event two days ago, it was a 50 per cent pass rate for the six Australian Para-alpine skiers today.

-Three made it through another Super G run to stake their starting spot for the Slalom section – Perrine (NSW), Gourley (Vic) and Soyer (Vic).
+Three made it through another super-G run to stake their starting spot for the slalom – Perrine, Gourley and Soyer.

-But sit-skiers Tori Pendergast (NSW), Sam Tait (NSW) and standing class skier Jonty O’Callaghan (Vic) did not qualify for the second run.
-In total, 33 skiers from a Super Combined field of close to 90 didn’t make it down as the 12 degree (Celsius) snow conditions created havoc once again.
+But sit-skiers Tori Pendergast and Sam Tait, and Standing class skier Jonty O’Callaghan did not qualify for the second run.
+In total, 33 skiers from a super combined field of close to 90 didn’t make it down, as the 12-degree snow conditions created havoc once again.

-Pendergast did actually complete the 2,044-metre course in 8th place but suffered stomach cramps throughout and withdrew from the Slalom after talking with Australian team doctor Geoff Thompson.
+Pendergast did actually complete the 2,044m course in eighth place, but suffered stomach cramps throughout and withdrew from the slalom after talking with Australian team doctor Geoff Thompson.
 She has been suffering from a gastric illness.

 Tait and O’Callaghan were disappointed but remain determined with still two events to go in PyeongChang.

-“Then I thought ‘Nah… I’m not finishing 15 seconds back and then doing a Slalom,” he added, as his poor time placing would have given him little chance to scratch his way back into the top-10.
-He finished 11th in the Downhill last Saturday.
+“Then I thought, ‘Nah, I’m not finishing 15 seconds back and then doing a slalom’,” he added, as his poor time placing would have given him little chance to scratch his way back into the top 10.
+He finished 11th in the men’s downhill Sitting last Saturday.

-He will take some time off, get back into the gym, and then get to the NSW/Vic ski fields for the Australian season before heading back to Europe and North America for the 2018/19 World Cup season starting in November.
+He will take some time off, get back into the gym, and then get to the NSW and Victorian ski fields for the Australian season before heading back to Europe and North America for the 2018-2019 World Cup season starting in November.

 “I’m definitely even more hungry.
-I’m not going to stop for the next four years… World Championships (two) and then into the Paralympics again,” Tait said.
+I’m not going to stop for the next four years – World Championships [2019 and 2021] and then into the Paralympics again,” Tait said.
 “I definitely will podium within the next four years and hopefully within the next international season.”

-O’Callaghan just wished he could have conquered the Super G runs at Jeongseon Alpine Centre – he was 22nd in the Downhill but had two DNFs since in Super G racing.
+O’Callaghan just wished he could have conquered the super-G runs at Jeongseon Alpine Centre – he was 22nd in the men’s downhill Standing but had two DNFs in super-G racing.